 Well, install WindowBlinds real fast, and I'll tell you what to do from there.

-You might have to make an account to start the free trial.
+You have to enter your email to start the free trial.
+Still, no credit info needed.

 Oh, yeah, there's a free trial.
 If you like it enough, you can buy the key to activate it forever for 30 bucks.
-I'm sure there's alternatives, but I'm stupid and don't know any.
+I'm sure there's alternatives, but they're too sketchy for me.

 Once you get to the main menu, all you gotta do is select the Luna theme.